 It's probably worth remembering the old adage 'You Get What You Pay For'.
-However, why not try http://www.couchsurfing.org/ there seem to be a selection of hosts in Chiang Mai. about 5 years ago
+However, why not try http://www.couchsurfing.org/ there seem to be a selection of hosts in Chiang Mai. over 5 years ago

 Golden Triangle Rider (http://www.gt-rider.com/) would be a very good place to start.
 David Unkovich (The GT Rider) has mapped Thailand and Laos, he drew the first accurate map of northern Thailand and has written several tour books around the subject.
 Rider's Corner Bar and Restaurant (http://www.riderscorner.net/) might also be worth making note of.
 There's some great countryside around here, enjoy! over 5 years ago